Call Before You Dig

 What is 811?
-It’s the national number designated by the Federal Communications Commission to help protect do-it-yourselfers, landscapers and contractors from unintentionally hitting underground utilitiy lines while working on digging projects. – large and small.
+It’s the national number designated by the Federal Communications Commission to help protect do-it-yourselfers, landscapers and contractors from unintentionally hitting underground utility lines while working on digging projects, both small and large.

-Why call 811?
+Why should I call 811?
 South Carolina Law requires a 72-hour notice (three working days) before you excavate.
 Why?
 In order to reduce and/or prevent dig-ins.
-A dig-in can cause death or injury, damage to public or private property and loss or interruption of services.
+A dig-in can cause death or injury, damage to public or private property, and loss or interruption of services.

-Who will I get at 811?
-In the area served by Horry Electric Cooperative, you’ll be connected with PUPS (The Palmetto Utility Protection Service, Inc.).
-PUPS is a corporation formed and funded by participating utility companies hoping to improve community and job safety, and to promote improved service through damage reduction to utilities.
+Who will I speak to?
+In the area served by Horry Electric Cooperative, you’ll be connected with The Palmetto Utility Protection Service, Inc. (PUPS).
+PUPS is a corporation formed and funded by participating utility companies to improve community and job safety, and to promote improved service through damage reduction to utilities.

-What happens when I call PUPS?
+What happens when I call?
 The computerized notification center will establish a computer link between those who dig underground and those who operate underground facilities.
 The service is FREE and one call does it all, as long as all of the utilities involved are members of PUPS.

-When your call is answered, be prepared to provide the following information:
+What information do I need to provide?
+When your call is answered, be prepared to provide the following: